checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 ## Using other browsers
 {{< info >}}
-We strongly recommend using the default `chromium` browser for all your checks [as per the offcial Playwright documentation](https://playwright.dev/docs/browsers#google-chrome--microsoft-edge).
+We strongly recommend using the default `chromium` browser for all your checks [as per the official Playwright documentation](https://playwright.dev/docs/browsers#google-chrome--microsoft-edge).
 {{< /info >}}

 If your application [has very specific requirements](https://playwright.dev/docs/browsers#when-to-use-google-chrome--microsoft-edge-and-when-not-to),